remasters3/fragginhart/README.md

 [![sample screenshot](/readme/ss/2024-09-21-121815-fragginhart-Small.png)](/readme/ss/2024-09-21-121815-fragginhart.png)
 ## v6 Change log
 - Fixed Middle storeroom at sidewall is to dark ( reported by u!ps )
-- Made the "battery array room" shorter reducing the distance to ladder for allies ( requested by (HBC)Mietas )
+- Made the "battery array room" shorter reducing the distance to ladder for allies ( requested by Mietas )
 - Transmitter
   - room door is now wider. ( requested by u!ps )
   - small room added. ( requested by u!ps )